Ozzy878/Coursera_Capstone/Battle of the Neighborhoods/CapstoneProject_Problem_Overview.md

 For this project, I am going to utilize the Foursquare API for referencing
 <strong class="markup--strong markup--p-strong">location data in the Boston, MA</strong> area.
 This data will allow us to report on and provide feedback to interested parties
-<strong class="markup--strong markup--p-strong">looking to open a restaurant</strong>.</p>
+<strong class="markup--strong markup--p-strong">looking to open a bar</strong>.</p>
 <p name="9c9a" class="graf graf--p graf-after--p">Boston, MA is a very popular city when it comes to nightlife and
-entertainment as well as its ratings for recommended restaurants.
-With this in mind, I would want to <strong class="markup--strong markup--p-strong">identify all of the locations that are not overly crowded</strong>, in terms of the <em class="markup--em markup--p-em">number of restaurants</em> (this may setup a new hot-spot location for more restaurants to follow).
+entertainment as well as its ratings for recommended bars and pubs.
+With this in mind, I would want to <strong class="markup--strong markup--p-strong">identify all of the locations that are not overly crowded</strong>, in terms of the <em class="markup--em markup--p-em">number of bars and pubs</em> (this may setup a new hot-spot location for more bars to follow).
 BUT, I want to remain in a popular tourist area as to not stray from high traffic neighborhoods.</p>
 <p name="ee85" class="graf graf--p graf-after--p">
-With the use of Python and its vast amount of Data Science libraries, I can accurately predict where to set-up shop for a new restaurant (or at least recommend).</p>
+With the use of Python and its vast amount of Data Science libraries, I can accurately predict where to set-up shop for a new bar (or at least recommend).</p>
 <h2 name="24c2" class="graf graf--h2 graf-after--p">The Data</h2>
 <p name="7ed6" class="graf graf--p graf-after--h2">Following the Business Problem, the data necessary to achieve
 accuracy will need to account for situations and factors such as:</p>